Business Context

 • Built the prototype in close collaboration with engineers and design.

-• Pressure tested the prototype internally and also with users, fine tuning the use cases and identifying edge cases.
+• Pressure tested the prototype internally and also with Afterpay users, fine tuning the use cases and identifying edge cases.

 • Reviewed product performance based on established OKRs and via event tracking.